schittli/Jo-CSS-Parser/README.md

 2. Parse all found CSS RuleSets

-This is a CSS RuleSet:
+Just to be sure we use the same naming: This is a CSS RuleSet:

 ```
 h1 {